TRex22/ocr-file/README.md

     optimise_pdf: true,
     extract_pdf_images: true, # if false will screenshot each PDF page
     temp_filename_prefix: 'image',
+    spelling_correction: true, # Will attempt to fix text at the end (not used for searchable pdf output)
     # Console Output
     verbose: true,
     timing: true,